Raja Ampat – The Last Paradise

 Why is Raja Ampat so renowned for its diving?

 These four Kings and their surrounding islands sit in what is known as, The Coral Triangle.
 An area aptly named so due to the richest marine biodiversity on earth living in it; you may also hear it being referred to as, The Amazon of the Seas.
 Simply put this means that, living within these waters and in these reefs you will find the smallest of marine life to the biggest of fish and often, if you’ve a great guide or a sharp eye, things that you won’t find in any fish book!
-Diving here really proves to be exhilarating, noteworthy and may make any diving experience to follow, feel somewhat lacking – you have been warned.
+Diving here with Raja Ampat liveaboards really proves to be exhilarating, noteworthy and may make any diving experience to follow, feel somewhat lacking – you have been warned.

 The style of diving in Raja Ampat is similar to that of diving its famous cousin, Komodo National Park.
 Similarly there are large bodies of water passing through small passages between islands.
 The dive sites are plentiful and offer topography such as great walls, sloping reefs, huge submerged reefs and jetty dives; where thousands of fish await your descent below the decking in the dappled sunlight.
 Large water movement transports great amounts of nutrients and this is the reason huge numbers of species love to live in these waters.